What is The National Building Fund?

 In Denmark, social housing is constructed and in most cases run by social housing organisations.
 The term “social housing” is a collective designation for three different types of housing; social family dwellings, social dwellings for the elderly and social dwellings for young persons.

-The National Building Foundation is used for large renovation projects and social development plans in challenged housing areas.
-The Foundation is solidary and rotating and acts as a savings account for the whole of the social housing sector in Denmark.
-The National Building Foundation provides funding for large-scale renovations, development and social efforts in the existing areas of social housing.
+The National Building Fund is used for large renovation projects and social development plans in challenged housing areas.
+The Fund is solidary and rotating and acts as a savings account for the whole of the social housing sector in Denmark.
+The National Building Fund provides funding for large-scale renovations, development and social efforts in the existing areas of social housing.
 The State and municipalities support the construction of new social housing.

 Rent from tenants

-2/3 of the rent goes to The National Building Foundation when the original mortgage loan is paid off.
+2/3 of the rent goes to The National Building Fund when the original mortgage loan is paid off.

-The Foundation is solidary and rotating and acts as a savings account for the whole of social housing sector in Denmark.
+The Fund is solidary and rotating and acts as a savings account for the whole of social housing sector in Denmark.

 Renovation projects and social development

-Housing organizations can apply for funds from The National Building Foundation – ie. for large-scale renovations and social development plans.
+Housing organizations can apply for funds from The National Building Fund – ie. for large-scale renovations and social development plans.

 The Danish social housing model